valentinjoseph/biodiversity/biodiversity.md

 # Biodiversity Project

-Let's work as a biodiversity analyst and aanaylse data from national parks
+Let's work as a biodiversity analyst and analyse data from national parks

 Note: The data for this project is *inspired* by real data, but is mostly fictional.